Raghavendra-Thakur/School_mgmt/README.md

     After Downloading the eclipse Start installation by locating installer in your download folder

-     staller choose Eclipse IDE for Enterprise Java and Web Developers
+     installer choose Eclipse IDE for Enterprise Java and Web Developers
 ![Screenshot from 2022-11-24 18-52-52](https://user-images.githubusercontent.com/114403369/203810821-30901da3-034a-4155-9f12-98077fc85fe4.png)

-     after installing eclipse go to files there is oprion open project from file system on clicking that choose com.schoolmanagment folder from repositery download it will open the project in eclipse
+     after installing eclipse go to files there is option open project from file system on clicking that choose com.schoolmanagment folder from repositery download it will open the project in eclipse

  **Step 2**

     Apache Tomcat v9 from below link